 Let me just get this out of the way: Fat people know we’re fat.
 No one is telling us anything new.
 We shop at different stores, take elevators to separate floors in department stores.
 We own mirrors and scales.
 We read the same articles and see how big of a deal it is when Target announces they’ll carry something in our size.
 We rarely see anyone like us in the media, and most of the time it’s only because someone felt it was their place to point out how much bigger that person is getting.
-Kirstie Alley has become a punch line for struggling with something the VAST majority of Americans struggle with, and somehow the same majority feels it’s okay to laugh.
+Lizzo has become a punch line as much as an icon for struggling with something the VAST majority of Americans struggle with, and somehow the same majority feels it’s okay to laugh.
 She knows what number stares back at her from her closet, long before anyone writes a joke about it.
 She knows.
 We know.
 We all know.

 if you’ve read my previous posts, you know I’ve battled PCOS for most of my life.
 A few years ago, it began to get out of control.
 Not that it was ever a walk in the park, but it was truly affecting my quality of life.
 I sought help from a highly-specialized doctor, a man with incredible reviews and a very fancy office.
 I saw him several times, went through some invasive procedures, bloodwork, and tests, then sat in his office and slumped my shoulders when all he said was, “Yep, you have PCOS.”
 I reminded him of my symptoms, my complaints, my misery, of how I’d gained 50 pounds in a single month.
 Through tears I asked him if there was nothing else that could be done to help, nothing else to look for.
 “Well, you’re fat, so you’re not going to feel well.”
 Ouch.
 He offered to send my information to a surgeon he knew who performed bariatric surgery, despite my insistence that diet had not caused my appearance.